awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

 After a runbook workflow has completed, you can review details about the changes made\.
 These details include the reason for a change request, which change template was used, who requested and approved the changes, and how the changes were implemented\.

 **Related content**
-[Introducing AWS Systems Manager Change Manager](http://aws.amazon.com/blogs/aws/introducing-systems-manager-change-manager/) on the *AWS News Blog*
+[Introducing AWS Systems ManagerChange Manager](http://aws.amazon.com/blogs/aws/introducing-systems-manager-change-manager/) on the *AWS News Blog*

 ## How can Change Manager benefit my operations?<a name="change-manager-benefits"></a>